-30 hours free early education for eligible 3 and 4 year olds
+30 hours funded early education for eligible 3 and 4 year olds

 In order to qualify, both parents must be working (or sole parent in a lone-parent family) and each parent earns on average:

 • a weekly minimum equivalent to 16 hours at National Minimum Wage if aged under 25 or National Living Wage if aged over 25

 You could still be eligible if you meet one of the following:

 • both parents are working (as above) and in receipt of tax credits and/or universal credit

 • one or both parents are temporarily away from the workplace on parental, maternity, paternity or adoption leave